 related_extract | For columns where the type value is Relationship , Picklist , or MultiPicklist , this indicates the name of the related extract. |

-Extracts contain the data for Vault components: Documents, Objects, Picklists, and Logs.
-The Direct Data API names extract CSV files according to their extract_name
+Extracts contain the data for Vault components: Documents, Objects, Picklists, Workflows, and Logs.
+Direct Data API names extract CSV files according to their extract_name

 .
 For example, product__v.csv